brotkrueml/typo3-matomo-integration/Documentation/Configuration/Index.rst

 URL
    Enter the URL of your Matomo instance (without `matomo.php` at the end).

-   .. versionadded:: 2.3
    Relative URLs can be used, like :sample:`//matomo.example.com/`.

 Site ID
    Enter the site ID for the website.